waltscode/Regex_Explained/gist-template.md

 search()	Tests for a match in a string.
-It returns the index of the match, or -1 if the search fails. replace()	Executes a search for a match in a string, and replaces the matched substring with a replacement substring. replaceAll()	Executes a search for all matches in a string, and replaces the matched substrings with a replacement substring. split()	Uses a regular expression or a fixed string to break a string into an array of substrings.
+It returns the index of the match, or -1 if the search fails. replace()	Executes a search for a match in a string, and replaces the matched substring with a replacement substring. replaceAll()	Executes a search for all matches in a string, and replaces the matched substrings with a replacement substring. split()	Uses a regular expression or a fixed string to break a string into an array of substrings."
 ```
 ## Table of Contents